AttorneyOnline/docs/docs/development/roadmap.md

 Okay, the roadmap...
 I'm sure everyone wants to know what direction AO intends to go.
 These are mostly long-term goals; short-term goals are usually done on impulse and usually just involve putting things that already exist together.

-### Add the launcher to the website

-The launcher is fairly mature and will greatly benefit players for subsequent releases, but it has not been added to the website because there is no spot for it.

-**In need of:** Web designer

 ### Finish the ui-files branch

 This is a full revamp of the UI and network code.
 There will be some things that won't be refactored before release, such as asset loading, the character parser, and the viewport (which is essentially the core engine of the game).